isaacrundev/nodejs-final/README.md

 Problems I encountered:

 1. I tried to apply useState to monitor the changes of the posts and use useEffect when users enter the dashboard page and whenever the posts are updated.
-However, it falls into an infinite loop if I set the posts as the dependency. (./src/components/PostList, Line 7~20)
+However, it falls into an infinite loop if I set the posts as the dependency.
+Therefore, I set the page rerender whenver the post button is clicked.

+2. The post button works unstable, either in local or online.

-2. I was going to apply useContext to save the login status (e.g. username, email, token) as a global state, but this time I chose local storage instead.
+3. I was going to apply useContext to save the login status (e.g. username, email, token) as a global state, but this time I chose local storage instead.

+4. Haven't finished the update and the delete part.